|

 Common Name: Addax antelope

-Description: both sexes have horns, mat of brown
+Description: both sexes have horns, mat of brown hair

-hair on forehead, rest of body grayish-white
+on forehead, rest of body gray-white

 Difference in Sex: